wwwouter/passport-pocket/README.md

 ## Examples

-For a complete, working example check the server.js file[Moving it to a folder].
+For a complete, working example check the server.js file in the example folder.

 ## Thanks to